xarial/codestack/solidworks-api/document/assembly/components/make-independent-drawing/index.md

 ## Notes

 * Macro will only copy drawing which matches the name of the source file and placed in the same folder
+    * To specify the subfolder of the drawings set the sub folder name in **DRAWINGS_FOLDER** constant.
+It is also possible to use an absolute path to specify the external drawings folder
 * Macro will not overwrite the destination drawing file if already exists

 {% code-snippet { file-name: Macro.vba } %}